brad28b/meshtastic-trivia-bot/README.md

 # meshtastic-trivia-bot
 A trivia bot designed to work on the Meshtastic network.
+Pre-load with 150 trivia questions.

+Keeps track of a leaderboard.

 Currently only tested on Linux.

 The python script 'meshtrivia.py' connects to your Meshtastic node, and allows other nodes to play a game of trivia with it, by sending PM/DMs to it.